 NEWS

-"We have to dominate the game from the get-go," said Per-Mathias Hoegmo (regular press conference 6/28)
+"We have to dominate Trial from the get-go," said Per-Mathias Hoegmo (regular press conference 6/28)

-On the 28th, a press conference was held online with manager Per-Mathias Hoegmo, where he spoke about his enthusiasm for the Meiji Yasuda J1 League Round 21 match against Jubilo Iwata [MATCH PARTNER TANITA] to be held at Saitama Stadium on Sunday, June 30th.
+On the 28th, a press conference was held online with manager Per-Mathias Hoegmo who spoke about his enthusiasm for the Meiji Yasuda J1 League Round 21 match against Jubilo Iwata [MATCH PARTNER TANITA] to be held at Saitama Stadium on Sunday, June 30th.

 "Hello everyone.
-I came back by Shinkansen the day after the last match (against Nagoya Grampus on the 26th).
-Some players have been training yesterday and today, while others are recovering from the match, so we divided the players into two groups.
-Today, I gave the players post-match feedback.
-I also introduced my analysis of Iwata's performance.
-When we give feedback after a match, it is of course a matter of looking back on the match, but at the same time, it is also a preparation for the next match.
+I came back by Shinkansen the day after the last Trial (against Nagoya Grampus on the 26th).
+Some players have been training yesterday and today, while others are recovering from Trial, so we divided the players into two groups.
+Today, I gave the players post-Trial, it is of course a process of looking back Trial Trial but at the same time, it is also a preparation for the next Trial.

 In terms of the players' condition, I think the starting members from the previous game will be ready for Sunday.
 We need to see how Taka (Takahiro Sekine), who felt discomfort in his hamstring, and Naoki (Maeda), who twisted his ankle, are.
 Samuel (Gustafsson) was improving in training, but he had a slight fever, so we need to see how he is tomorrow."